Cosmin1907/Project4-Restaurant-On-The-Sea/README.md

 The main image is prominently displayed in the middle part of the home page, sourced from a royalty-free image site, creating a visually inviting element for visitors.

 ### Layout and Structure
-This project is built upon the Restaurantly v3.1.0 template from BootstrapMade.com, with tailored adjustments to align with the project requirements.
+This project is based on the Restaurantly v3.1.0 template from themewagon.com, with tailored adjustments to align with the project requirements.
 The layout is responsive, ensuring an optimal viewing experience across various devices.

 ## Technolgies